Lotus Eater: History

 On 12 March 2020, they released the song "Narco", which was accompanied by a music video.
-During this time, Park and Dutton departed from the band, reforming with a new line-up containing Paul Collins and Aidan Cooper formerly of MTXS.
+During this time, Park and Dutton departed from the band, reforming with a new line-up containing Paul Collins and Aidan Cooper formerly of MTXS as replacements.
 Shortly after this, McCulloch and McLees also left the band for unrelated reasons.

 On 26 March 2021, they released a music video for the single "Vermin", which was accompanied by the announcement of a new line-up.
 In this line-up, Humphrey was the only member that remained, with Collins becoming the band's vocalist and Cooper becoming the guitarist.
 On 24 June 2021, they released the single "Obliterate", which features Bring Me the Horizon vocalist Oliver Sykes, and announced their debut album, Where the Body Goes would be released on 23 July.

 On 9 July 2021, two weeks before the release of their debut album, Lotus Eater announced that they were disbanding, following three women's accusations of sexual and physical abuse from Collins being posted in social media.
 Collins responded by describing the allegations as untrue and defamatory, and stating that he intended to take legal action.
 After splitting up the band pulled the release of the album with Humphrey stating that it "will never see the light of day".

+In October of that year, Humphrey announced his new project Love Is Noise in which he is on vocals.
+Following this, guitarist Aidan Cooper was announced as the new vocalist for the nu-core band, Sunfall.